 Vision

-Queen’s DFM believes in health for all, where persons can live to their full capacity, without distinction of any kind such as race, sex, gender, language, religion, political or other opinion, national or social place of birth, socioeconomic status, ability or disability.
+Queen’s Family Medicine (QFM) believes in health for all, where persons can live to their full capacity, without distinction of any kind such as race, sex, gender, language, religion, political or other opinion, national or social place of birth, socioeconomic status, ability or disability.

 Mission

-The DFM’s Global Health Program will target its future activities toward – and in collaboration with – individuals and communities where health disparities are particularly prominent.
+The QFM Community and Partnerships portfolio will target its future activities toward – and in collaboration with – individuals and communities where health disparities are particularly prominent.

-The DFM’s Global Health Program recognizes that persons and communities experiencing significant health disparities face additional challenges such that increased resources, time, and energy are required for their care.
+The QFM Community and Partnership portfolio recognizes that persons and communities experiencing significant health disparities face additional challenges such that increased resources, time, and energy are required for their care.
 We are committed to advocating for these increased services to improve health outcomes for all.

 Guiding Principles